 How do I start with my Gen Z marketing strategy?

 The best way to start formulating your marketing strategy geared toward Gen Zers is by learning the latest trends about this age group.
-Update your knowledge about this demographic through our feature titled "29 Statistics on Gen Z Spending Habits You Should Know in 2023."
+Update your knowledge about this demographic through our feature titled "29 Statistics on Gen Z Spending Habits You Should Know"